-The answer to the often-asked question “Can a house be sold while it is in probate in Greater Cincinnati and Northern Kentucky ?” is “Yes.”
+The answer to the often-asked question “Can a house be sold while it is in probate in Northern Kentucky Kentucky?” is “Yes.”

 But you must adhere carefully to your state’s pertinent rules and regulations.
 The probate court will monitor every step and all aspects of the sale, and if you’re the executor, you, too, must monitor and approve all the terms of the sale.
 It can be a complex process, but understanding it will make things a little smoother.

-Can A House Be Sold While In Probate In Greater Cincinnati and Northern Kentucky ?
+Can A House Be Sold While In Probate In Northern Kentucky Kentucky?

 Appointment of Administrator/Executor